vigneshonlinetutor/Gatling_Scala_Course/readme.md

+# DEPRECATED COURSE WITH OLDER GATLING VERSION
+# FOR LATEST ONE REFER TO THIS REPO - https://github.com/vigneshonlinetutor/Gatling_Maven_Scala

-# GATLING - SCALA Udemy Course
+## GATLING - SCALA Udemy Course

 This is the repository created as part of Gatling Udemy Course